mbaltieri/mbaltieri.github.io/research/presentations/index.md

 - The dark room problem in predictive processing and active inference, a legacy of cognitivism?, International Conference on Artificial Life (ALIFE) 2019, Newcastle, UK - Jul 2019

-- Nonmodular architectures of cognitive systems based on active inference, International Joint Conference on Neural Networks (IJCNN) 2019, Budapest, Hungary - Jul 2019
+- Nonmodular architectures of cognitive systems based on active inference, International Joint Conference on Neural Networks (IJCNN) 2019, Budapest, Hungary - Jul 2019 &emsp; [pdf](/assets/pdf/presentations/IJCNN2019.pdf)

 - Action-oriented models for active inference: examples and connections to 4E ideas, Alergic seminars, University of Sussex, Brighton, UK - May 2019